-American Airlines ‘outraged’ after flight attendant allegedly assaulted: ‘This behavior must stop’
+American Airlines CEO: Alleged assault on flight attendant among 'worst displays of unruly behavior': report

 After the plane landed at Denver, the suspect was taken into custody by law enforcement

-An American Airlines flight from New York City to Orange County, California, was diverted to Denver on Wednesday after a passenger allegedly assaulted a flight attendant, according to reports.
+An American Airlines flight from New York City to Orange County, California, was diverted to Denver on Wednesday after a passenger allegedly assaulted a flight attendant in what the company's CEO now reportedly is calling "one of the worst displays of unruly behavior we’ve ever witnessed."

+ABC News quoted Doug Parker as making the comment Thursday.
+One witness claimed the flight attendant had "blood splattered on the outside of her mask" after being struck in the face, WABC-TV of New York City reported.

+"She was bleeding so they took her to the hospital," another witness told the station.

 The airline issued a statement saying it was "outraged" by the report and vowed to permanently ban the suspect from ever patronizing the airline again, FOX 31 of Denver reported.